mj-ribeiro/mj-ribeiro.github.io/about.md

 ##### Welcome to my website!

-<P align="justify">I am an economist with a PhD in Applied Economics from FEARP-USP, where I currently work as a researcher and postdoctoral fellow.
-My main areas of interest include Data Science, Machine Learning, Econometrics, Macroeconomics and Computational Economics.
-In addition, I have been dedicated to investigating the impacts of automation and artificial intelligence on the economy.</P>
+<P align="justify">I am an economist with a PhD in Applied Economics from FEARP-USP.
+I am currently in Barcelona, ​​Spain, conducting research with Professor Bruno Delalibera at the University of Barcelona.
+My main areas of interest include data science, machine learning, econometrics, macroeconomics, and computational economics.
+I have also dedicated myself to investigating the impacts of automation and artificial intelligence on the economy.</P>

 [Lattes](http://buscatextual.cnpq.br/buscatextual/visualizacv.do?id=K8457340D4)